Here’s a look at the life of the Hugh Hefner, the late founder and longtime editor-in-chief of Playboy Magazine.

-December 7, 1963 - The jury is dismissed after it deadlocks 7-5 for acquittal in Hefner's obscenity trial.
+December 7, 1963 - The jury is dismissed after it deadlocks 7-5, resulting in an acquittal in Hefner’s obscenity trial.

-1965 - Buys the 37-story Palmolive Building.
-The renamed Playboy Building houses the executive offices for HMH Publishing and Playboy Clubs International until 1989.
+1965-1989 - Buys the 37-story Palmolive Building in Chicago.
+The renamed Playboy Building houses the executive offices for HMH Publishing and Playboy Clubs International.

 1968-1970 - Co-host of the television program, “Playboy After Dark.”

 1971 - Buys the Playboy Mansion West in Holmby Hills, California.

-1971 - Monthly circulation of Playboy peaks at seven million issues, the same year the company goes public.
+1971 - Monthly circulation of Playboy hits seven million issues, the same year the company goes public.

 1972 - The first overseas edition of Playboy magazine is launched in Germany.

 1975 - His daughter, Christie, joins the company as special assistant to the chairman.